PST News

 President, Poetry Society of Tennessee

-Get your copy of Yesterday Echoes here.
+Get your copy of The Bones Settling here.

 About the Author

-• Opportunities Abound: November Roundup
+• Opportunities Abound: December Roundup

 This month’s roundup includes various opportunities brought to our attention by various organizations, members, and friends others discovered organically.
 (Be sure to scroll down to our events section for a great fall line-up!)
 Grow your skills, find submissions opportunities, and more!